 1. Buffalo Wings with Hazy IPAs

-Buffalo wings typically have the perfect balance of a little heat with tangy vinegar flavour.
+Buffalo wings typically have the perfect balance of a bit of heat with a tangy vinegar flavour.
 As such, a hoppy, hazy IPA is a great pairing.
 The hoppy flavour in the beer amps up the spice profile in the buffalo sauce.

-And, the cloudy residual sugars leave some room to enjoy the savoury meat.
-Trust us: buffalo hot wings and hazy IPAs need to be experienced to understand the chemistry of taste.
+And the cloudy residual sugars leave some room to enjoy the savoury meat.
+Trust us: buffalo hot wings and hazy IPAs must be experienced to understand taste chemistry.

 2. Spicy Morrocan Wings with Nitro Milk Stouts